 Costs of Containment.
 Saudi Arabia, Kuwait, and the United Arab Emirates contributed a total of \$37 billion to the \$61.1 billion in incremental costs of Desert Storm, all of which has been paid.
 From the end of the Gulf war until the end of FY2000, the Defense Department has incurred about \$8 billion in costs to contain Iraq and provide humanitarian aid to the Kurds.
 Of that, about \$1.14 billion was spent in FY2000, and just under \$100 million was spent for Operation Desert Fox.
-About \$1.1 billion was spent in FY2001, and an FY2001 defense appropriation (H.R.
-4576, P.L.
-106-259, signed August 9, 2000) provided \$3.938 billion in emergency spending for operations over Iraq and in Bosnia and Kosovo.)
+About \$1.2 billion was spent in FY2001, and a similar amount is estimated for all of FY2002.
 The Department of Defense, under the Weapons of Mass Destruction Control Act of 1992 (22 U.S.C.
 5859a), assisted UNSCOM by providing U-2 surveillance flights (suspended since the December 15, 1998 UNSCOM pullout), intelligence, personnel, equipment, and logistical support, at a cost of about \$15 million per year.
 (See CRS Issue Brief IB94040, Peacekeeping: Issues of U.S. Military Involvement.)